richardcavell/BASICloader/README.txt

 are code for a machine-language program.
 The main part of the program is a loop that pokes these values into memory.

-BASICloader is designed to automatically construct the BASIC program.
+When given a machine language program (or "binary blob"), BASICloader will automatically construct the BASIC program.
 The program can then be published in printed form, and typed in by an enthusiastic computer user.

 You still have to create the machine-language program, of course.
-BASICloader will take this program as input.
-It can take many different types of input file.
+BASICloader can take many different types of file as input.

-BASICloader has many features and is quite versatile in the sort of output that it can generate.
+BASICloader is quite versatile in the sort of output that it can generate.

+Here are some of BASICloader's features:

+    * Written entirely in standard C, so that it can be compiled and run on a wide range of operating systems and machines

+    * Is specially written to detect problems with old compilers and unusual implementation choices

+    * Has exactly one (long) source file, so that building and linking couldn't be simpler

+    * Understands the file format native to each machine

+    * Very customizable output, with many command-line switches

+    * Detects every error and problem that can reasonably be detected

+    * BASICloader and its output carry permissive licenses, so that you can use it widely in your own work

+BASICloader can optionally:

+    * Target one of several different machines (and BASIC dialects):

+        * TRS-80 Color Computer 1, 2 and 3
+        * Dragon 32 and 64
+        * Commodore 64

+    * Emit special instructions for Extended Color BASIC (For the Color Computer)

+    * Output in uppercase, lowercase or mixed case

+    * Add custom REM statements and build date

+    * Produce and use checksums to ensure the program is typed correctly

+    * Produce output that is compact (saves memory) or not (easier to read and type)

+      ... and more!

-For more information, take a look in the Documents folder.
+For more information, take a look at FAQ.txt in the Documents folder.

 Richard Cavell